dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-programmatically-print-xps-files.md

 ---
 # How to: Programmatically Print XPS Files

-You can use one overload of the <xref:System.Printing.PrintQueue.AddJob%2A> method to print XML Paper Specification (XPS) files without opening a <xref:System.Windows.Controls.PrintDialog> or, in principle, any [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] at all.
+You can use one overload of the <xref:System.Printing.PrintQueue.AddJob%2A> method to print XML Paper Specification (XPS) files without opening a <xref:System.Windows.Controls.PrintDialog> or, in principle, any user interface (UI) at all.

 You can also print XPS files using the many <xref:System.Windows.Xps.XpsDocumentWriter.Write%2A?displayProperty=nameWithType> and <xref:System.Windows.Xps.XpsDocumentWriter.WriteAsync%2A?displayProperty=nameWithType> methods.
 For more information, see [Printing an XPS Document](/previous-versions/dotnet/netframework-3.5/ms771525(v=vs.90)).